-Indian Bank was established in the year 1907, 15th August as a part of the Swadeshi movement.
-It is state-owned financial services at that time which is having headquarter in Chennai, India.
+Indian Bank was established in the year 1907, on 15th August as a part of the Swadeshi movement.
+It is a state-owned financial service at that time headquartered in Chennai, India.

 After 71 years of establishment, the Government of India owned the bank in 1978.
 Indian bank has 20,924 employees, 2900 branches with 2861 ATMs on the current day.
 On 1st April 2020, Allahabad Bank merged with an Indian bank, and now Indian bank is the 7th largest bank of India.

 In this article, we will be describing the locker system of Indian banks.

 Eligibility, process, and terms & condition of opening a locker

-For opening a bank locker, you have to visit the nearest branch of the bank and fill the formalities.
+For opening a bank locker, you have to visit the nearest branch of the bank and fill in the formalities.
 The very first thing required is you must have a current account or saving account in the bank.

 A customer can hold the locker in single or joint names.
 Disabled people are also eligible for opening a locker.
 A bank locker can also be opened by a limited company.
 In fact, a trust, Club, Society, or any association can open a bank locker.

 Whereas a minor cannot apply for a bank locker.
-A minor can be a nominee of account only if the parent of minor or any other trusted person is ready to take the money on behalf of the child.
+A minor can be a nominee of account only if the parent of the minor or any other trusted person is ready to take the money on behalf of the child.

 An individual can appoint a person who can operate the locker except for the owner and will be known as the Authorized person.
 The Authorized Person is not allowed to use the locker after the locker holder dies.
-Authorization in favour of a blind person, a minor is not permitted.
+Authorization in favor of a blind person, a minor is not permitted.

 The bank will not allow the continuation in the operation of a locker in case the account holder comes bank drunk or is found to have inappropriate behavior.
 The bank locker may also get terminated if the rent of the locker is in arrears.